Multi-Valued Quantum Neurons: Multiple-valued threshold quantum logic

 \section{Multiple-valued threshold quantum logic}

 The quantum logic of Birkhoff and Von Neumann refers to the orthocomplemented lattice of closed linear subspaces of a Hilbert space of quantum states \cite{neumann}.
-The conjugation is given by the intersection of two linear subspaces, and the negation is given by forming an orthogonal complement\footnote{Let $V$ be a vector space over field $F$ equipped with a bilinear form $B$.
+The conjugation is given by the intersection of two linear subspaces, and the negation is given by forming an orthogonal complement \footnote{Let $V$ be a vector space over a field $F$ equipped with a bilinear form $B$.
 We define $f$ to be left-orthogonal to $g$ and $g$ to be right-orthogonal to $f$ if $B(f,g)=0$}.
 The main difference between classical and quantum logic stems from the failure of the propositional distributive law in the quantum case, i.e., $P \wedge (Q\lor R)\neq (P\wedge Q) \lor (P\wedge R)$ where the symbols $P,Q$ and $R$ are propositional variables.
 Thus, disjunction is given by forming the linear space of two linear subspaces.
-Consequently, the notion of quantum logic can be defined in a straightforward manner.
-5mm Therefore, disjunction is given by forming the linear space of two linear subspaces.
-Consequently, the notion of quantum logic can be defined in a straightforward manner.
-In Boolean logic, there are two truth values (false and true, or 0 and 1).
+Consequently, the notion of quantum logic can be defined straightforwardly.
+5mm In Boolean logic, there are two truth values (false and true, or 0 and 1).
 Using more abstract language, these values are elements of the set $K_{2}=\{0,1\}$.
 In multiple-valued logic , this can be generalized easily to $K_{k}=\{0,1,\dots k-1\}$.
 However, it is customary in engineering and especially in the context of neural networks to consider the Boolean alphabet to be $E_{2}=\{-1,1\}$ instead of $K_{2}=\{0,1\}$.
 The generalization of $E_{2}$ to multiple-valued logic can be achieved using $k$ roots of unity in the complex domain \cite{Aizenberg}, that is,

 where $\epsilon_{k}^{j}=(e^{i2\pi/k})^{j}=e^{i\phi_{j}}$ and $\phi_{j}=2\pi j/k$ with $j=0,1,\dots k-1$.
 Therefore, we have $k$ roots of unity positioned on the unit circle.
 It is important to emphasize that although the absolute value of these elements is one, they have different arguments and thus can be uniquely determined on the unit circle as shown in Figure 1 for $k=5, j \in \{0,4\}$.